What is vishing and smishing?

-Scam messages received through SMS text or another messaging/chat platform is referred to as 'smishing'.
+Scam messages received through SMS text or another messaging or chat platform is referred to as 'Smishing'.

 What to look out for

 Smishing messages are received unexpectedly and may even appear to come from a friend, family member or colleague.
-These messages will usually try to get you to act urgently or will offer something too good to be true, such as being a competition winner.
+These messages will usually try to get you to act urgently, often by creating worry or will offer something too good to be true, such as being a competition winner.

 As with smishing, urgency is usually key to tricking people into acting on the requests of the fraudster.

-Some examples of smishing and vishing scams may include requests to:
+Some examples of smishing and vishing scams may include the following requests or information:

 - Purchase gift cards